 \subsection{Model and simulation method}

 We consider the Heisenberg XXZ model of $N$ interacting spin-1/2 particles on a one-dimensional chain with random on-site potentials.

 The coefficients $h_i$ are uniformly drawn from $[-h,h]$, where $h$ denotes the disorder strength.
 Motivated by NMR spin echo experiments \cite{wei_exploring_2018,wei_emergent_2019}, the anisotropy parameter is chosen to be $\Delta = -2$.
-Interactions $J_{ij}$ are either nearest-neighbor or power-law $J_{ij} = C_\alpha/r^\alpha$.
-In accordance with the proposed experimental realization (\cref{sec:exp}), we focus on dipolar interactions ($\alpha=3$) but also extend our observations to vdW-interactions.
-In the case of nearest-neighbor couplings, the Heisenberg XXZ model has been reported to undergo an ergodic to non-ergodic transition at $h_c/|J_z| \approx 3.5$, i.e., $h_c\approx7$, and exhibit many-body localization \cite{znidaric_many-body_2008,pal_many-body_2010,luitz_many-body_2015,abanin_recent_2017,abanin_colloquium_2019}.
+Interactions $J_{ij}$ are either nearest-neighbor or power-law $J_{ij}=C_{\alpha}/r^{\alpha}$.
+Power-law interactions naturally arise in neutral atom arrays, where the interaction range in the resulting effective spin models depends on the chosen atomic levels \cite{browaeys_many-body_2020, geier_floquet_2021, scholl_microwave_2022, steinert_spatially_2023, franz_observation_2024, morgado_quantum_2021}.
+While van der Waals interactions ($\alpha=6$) typically arise when encoding a spin in an atomic ground state and a Rydberg state or different $\ket{nS}$ and $\ket{n'S}$ Rydberg states, dipolar interactions ($\alpha=3$) are found as interactions between $\ket{nS}$ and $\ket{n'P}$ Rydberg states.
+In accordance with the proposed experimental realization in \cref{sec:exp}, we focus on dipolar interactions ($\alpha=3$) but also extend our observations to vdW-interactions further below.
+In the case of nearest-neighbor couplings, the Heisenberg XXZ model has been reported to undergo a finite-size ergodic to non-ergodic transition at $h_c/|J_z| \approx 3.5$, i.e.,~$h_c\approx7$, associated with many-body localization \cite{znidaric_many-body_2008,pal_many-body_2010,luitz_many-body_2015,abanin_recent_2017,abanin_colloquium_2019}\footnote{Whether this transition persists as a genuine dynamical phase transition in the thermodynamic limit is currently under debate \cite{suntajs_quantum_2020,morningstar_avalanches_2022, abanin_distinguishing_2021, sierant_many-body_2025}.
+Throughout this work, the \enquote{strongly disordered regime} refers to the operationally defined regime of finite systems and times accessible to numerics and quantum simulation experiments.
+Our conclusions do not rely on the fate of many-body localization in the thermodynamic limit.}.
 We investigate operator growth in the strongly disordered regime ($h=14$) via the Frobenius norm of out-of-time-order commutators of two Pauli-$x$ operators at distance $r=|i-j|$